Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 WINK: Nothing.

 SAMMO: Thanks Wink.
-Uh, hey.
-Do you wanna go to the bathroom?
+Hey.
+Um… do you wanna go to the bathroom?

 SAMMO: Cool.

-PLECK: [sighs] I've had to pee real bad this whole time and I'm terrified to go in there.
+PLECK: [sighs] I’ve had to pee real bad this whole time and I am terrified to go in there.

 DAR: Ugh, it’s the best.

-PLECK: I don't know, because I feel like if I put it in the hole then something's going to happen.
-And if I don't then it feels like I'm enabling someone else...
+PLECK: I don’t know, because I feel like if I put it in the hole then something’s going to happen.
+And if I don’t then it feels like I’m enabling somebody else…

-PLECK: Sure, succeeding.. like being peed on maybe?
+PLECK: Sure, succeed at… like, being peed on by me?

 PECK: [from beneath the table] Yeah.